Parks-Laboratory/DiversityOutbred_pipeline/README.md

 #### Populate_mapping.py
-The command line argument is run similar to the one above but we change the .py file name For the .txt file formats, the format differs from the one used to populate Genotype_Calls table, which is shown below:
+The command line argument is run similar to the one above but we change the .py file name For the .txt file formats, the format differs from the dataset used to populate the Genotype_Calls table and is included in "Mapping Dataset.txt" and the format is shown below:
 ```
 "marker"  "chr" "pos"	"cM"  "A1"	"A2"	"type"	"is.MM"	"unique"	"is.biallelic"	"tier"	"rsID"	"seq.A"	"seq.B"	"haploChrM"	"haploChrY"
 "UNC16386"	"UNC16386"	"1"	4.446737	0.0663498428074156	"A"	"G"	"haplotype_discrimination"	TRUE	TRUE	TRUE	1	"rs51852623"	"ACCTGTAGACAGCATGCAGTTGAGTATTAGATTCACTCAGTCATTGTCTG"	NA	FALSE	FALSE